willycoffee/Simple-GD-Api/README.md

 # Info
 I made this api in 1 whole day.
 You can get infomation about levels, users, and songs.

+If you make any improvements or add any new functions to the api, gladly make a pull request.

 # How to use
 You can look in the javascript files (except levelComments.js cause it's stil work in progress)